justinwoo/my-blog-posts/posts/2016-10-13-getting-audio-from-youtube-channels-in-the-easiest-way-possible-using-haskell.md

+# Getting audio from Youtube channels in the easiest way possible using Haskell

 After visiting a Haskell conference as a not-really-yet-a-Haskeller, I thought it would be fun to try writing my [ytcasts](http://qiita.com/kimagure/items/5674e3ae9c87262af762) program in Haskell.
 In this post, I'll go over some things I used and how I wrote a program to use `youtube-dl` to download audio from videos on a Youtube channel in Haskell.

 ## What